Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Related work

 \subsection{Literature Overview}

 The literature review indicates that hyperparameter tuning for \acrshort{dt} induction algorithm could be more deeply explored.
-We found eleven studies investigating some tuning for the J48 algorithm, six for \acrshort{cart} and only three for the \acrshort{ctree} algorithm.
-These studies neither investigated the tuning task itself nor adopted a consistent procedure to assess candidate hyperparameter settings while searching the hyperparameter space: \begin{itemize} \item some studies used hyperparameter sweeps; \item some other studies used simple \acrshort{cv} resamplings; \item a few studies used nested-\acrshort{cv} procedures, but only used an inner holdout and they did not repeat their experiments with different seeds\footnote{Since the stochastic nature of the often used tuning algorithms, experimenting with different seeds (for random generator) is desirable.}; and \item some studies did not even describe which experimental methodology was used. \end{itemize}
+We found eleven studies investigating tuning for the J48 algorithm and nine for \acrshort{cart}.
+These studies neither investigated the tuning task itself nor adopted a consistent procedure to assess candidate hyperparameter settings while searching the hyperparameter space: \begin{itemize} \item some studies used hyperparameter sweeps; \item some other studies used simple \acrshort{cv} resamplings; \item a few studies used nested-\acrshort{cv} procedures, but only used an inner holdout, and they did not repeat their experiments with different seeds\footnote{Since the stochastic nature of the often used tuning algorithms, experimenting with different seeds (for random generator) is desirable.}; and \item some studies did not even describe the experimental methodology used. \end{itemize}

-Regarding the search space, most studies concerning C4.5/J48, \acrshort{cart} and \acrshort{ctree} hyperparameter tuning investigated only a small subset of the hyperparameter search spaces (as shown in Tables~\ref{tab:related_J48},~\ref{tab:related_CART} and \ref{tab:related_CTree}).
-Furthermore, most of the studies did the tuning manually, used simple hyperparameter tuning techniques or searched the hyper-spaces to generate meta-information for \acrfull{mtl} and \acrshort{cash} systems.
+Regarding the search space, most studies concerning C4.5/J48 and \acrshort{cart} hyperparameter tuning investigated only a small subset of the hyperparameter search spaces (as shown in Tables~\ref{tab:related_J48} and \ref{tab:related_CART}).
+Furthermore, most of the studies did the tuning manually, used simple hyperparameter tuning techniques, or searched the hyper-spaces to generate meta-information for \acrfull{mtl} and \acrshort{cash} systems.

-This paper overcomes these limitations by investigating several techniques for \acrshort{dt} hyperparameter tuning, using a reproducible and consistent experimental methodology.
-It presents a comparative analysis for each of the investigated algorithms (C4.5, \acrshort{cart} and \acrshort{ctree}), and analyzes the importance and relationships between many hyperparameters of \acrshort{dt} and provide guidance on performing this task considering two critical criteria: improve predictive performance while minimizing computation cost.
+This paper overcomes these limitations by investigating several techniques for \acrshort{dt} hyperparameter tuning using a reproducible and consistent experimental methodology.
+It also analyzes the importance and relationships between many hyperparameters of the investigated algorithms (C4.5 and \acrshort{cart}).
+These results increase awareness of the importance of tuning \acrshort{dt} and provide guidance on performing this task considering two critical criteria: improve predictive performance while minimizing computation cost.